Mitchell County Court House - Bakersville, North Carolina

 The town itself was named for the Baker family which has been prominent in the town's history from the beginning to the present.
 David Baker entertained many travelers in the early 1800s chief of whom was the noted French botanist, Francois Andre Michaux, who stopped at Baker's on his return from an expedition into Tennessee, Kentucky, and Illinois.

 The town was incorporated in 1870, and secured a post office in 1874.
-In the 1880s, citizens of the town led in the movement to induce the Chicago, Cincinnati and Charleston Railroad to come through the county be way of Bakersville.
+In the 1880s, citizens of the town led in the movement to induce the Charleston, Cincinnati & Chicago Railroad to come through the county by way of Bakersville.
 Bonds in the amount of $100,000 were voted for stock subscriptions in the company.
-The railroad did not materialize; but in the early 1900s another campaign was waged to induce the Southwestern Railroad, later the Clinchfield, to build by the town, or even to build a spur from Toecane to Bakersville.
-Failing this, they sought roads.
+The railroad did not materialize; but in the early 1900s another campaign was waged to induce the Southwestern Railroad, later the Clinchfield Railroad, to build by the town, or even to build a spur from Toecane to Bakersville.
+Failing again, they sought roads.

-However, in the 1870s uses for mica were discovered, and Bakersville lay midway between the Hawk, Clarissa, and Stagger Weed deposits and the Sink Hole deposits at Bandana.
+However, in the 1870s new uses for mica were discovered, and Bakersville lay midway between the Hawk, Clarissa, and Stagger Weed deposits and the Sink Hole deposits at Bandana.
 For a period extending beyond 1900, business varied with prices mica would bring; good prices, many jobs, good business; low prices, the reverse.
-Fortunes were made and lost.
+Fortunes were made and lost, as usual.